-- 5.11.3.15.1.2 Use.
-Use of color or neutral density filters will depend upon the application, e.g., neutral filters may be used to reduce overall brightness without affecting contrast; polarizing filters may be used to reduce unacceptable glare or increase apparent contrast from sun, snow, or water. - 5.11.3.15.2 Shutters.
+5.11.3.14.1.2 Use.
+Use of color or neutral density filters will depend upon the application (e.g., neutral filters may be used to reduce overall brightness without affecting contrast; polarizing filters may be used to reduce unacceptable glare or increase apparent contrast from sun, snow, or water).

+5.11.3.14.2 Shutters.
 Shutters having closure and reopening times appropriate for each application may be provided in lieu of fixed filters to protect the observer exposed to flashes from weapon systems, lasers, or other bright light sources.
-Shutters for protection from the observer's own weapon system flash, which may be actuated just before the weapon is fired, shall not disturb the lay of the weapon before closing nor unnecessarily impede the observation of the projectile flight path or resultant impact. - 5.11.3.15.3 Positioning aids.
-Level vials, scales, pointers and other devices required for positioning the instrument shall be readily visible and protected from damage of displacement. - 5.11.3.16 Environmental conditions.
+Shutters for protection from the observer's own weapon system flash, which may be actuated just before the weapon is fired, shall not disturb the lay of the weapon before closing, nor unnecessarily impede the observation of the projectile flight path or resultant impact.

+5.11.3.14.3 Positioning aids.
+Level vials, scales, pointers and other devices required for positioning the instrument shall be readily visible and protected from damage or displacement.

+5.11.3.15 Environmental conditions.
 Carrying/transport cases should be provided for instruments to be hand-carried or mounted/dismounted separately.
-Instruments to be used under severe environmental conditions should be compatible with the special clothing, headgear, protective masks or other ancillary equipment required by the operator that may affect controls, eyepieces, evecups, headrests, and other operator interfaces.
+Instruments to be used under severe environmental conditions should be compatible with the special clothing, headgear, protective masks or other ancillary equipment required by the operator that may affect controls, eyepieces, eyecups, headrests, and other operator interfaces.

-5.11.3.17 Lighting.
+5.11.3.16 Lighting.
 Means shall be provided for illumination of internal and external scales, level vials, and other instruments that must be read under low light level conditions.
 Continuously variable control of illumination shall be provided as required by weapon system characteristics.
 Illumination to be used under low light level conditions shall minimally affect the dark adaptation of the observer.
-Red illumination or red filters should be used to maintain dark adaptation.
+Where dark adaptation must be maintained, illumination with wavelengths not less than 600 nm shall be used.

-5.11.3.18 Maintenance.
+5.11.3.17 Maintenance.

-- 5.11.3.18.1 Modular design.
-When practical, optical equipment should configured as modules to provide for interchangeability of optical subassemblies. - 5.11.3.18.2 Positioning aids.
-Built-in aligning devices and other aids should be used wherever possible for ease of positioning optical assemblies within an instrument or optical modules that have multiple applications in equipment. - 5.11.3.18.3 Quick release.
-Where practical, quick-release methods of removing optical instruments should be used. - 5.11.3.18.4 Collimation.
-Optical instruments should be provided with built-in collimation features to allow field adjustment. - 5.11.3.18.5 Purging and charging.
-Where periodic purging and charging of optical instruments are required, an instruction plate, indicating time interval and pressure requirements shall be provided on the instrument.
-Purging and charging fittings shall be accessible for required maintenance. - 5.11.3.18.6 Component replacement.
+5.11.3.17.1 Modular design.
+When practical, optical equipment should configured as modules to provide for interchangeability of optical subassemblies.

+5.11.3.17.2 Positioning aids.
+Built-in aligning devices and other aids should be used wherever possible for ease of positioning optical assemblies within an instrument or optical modules that have multiple applications in equipment.

+5.11.3.17.3 Quick release.
+Where practical, quick-release methods of removing optical instruments should be used.

+5.11.3.17.4 Collimation.
+Optical instruments should be provided with built-in collimation features to allow field adjustment.

+5.11.3.17.5 Purging and charging.
+Where periodic purging and charging of optical instruments are required, an instruction plate, that indicates time interval and pressure requirements shall be provided on the instrument.
+Purging and charging fittings shall be accessible for required maintenance.

+5.11.3.17.6 Component replacement.
 Internal components such as light bulbs that require frequent replacement, checkout, or maintenance should be easily accessible, removable without special tools, and replaceable without removal or disassembly or other components.
 Components that require frequent replacement and frequently used special tools and equipment shall be readily accessible.
 Provision should be made for storage of such components and tools in or on the specific equipment.
 This particularly applies to items such as light bulbs whose failure could make the instrument inoperable.

-5.11.3.18.7 Boresighting.
+5.11.3.17.7 Boresighting.